Flutter-Tech/fsc-docs-site/community.md

 # Community

 One of the many pleasures of inner source is access to expert help, knowledge and support from the entire Flutter community.
-To help find the right person to work with you a few communities and teams exist to help:

-## Inner Source Team

-Rob Tuley, Nuno Crisóstomo and Tiago Almeida full-time job is to help you use inner source, be custodians of the GitHub `Flutter-Global` org, and manage the inner source automation that runs within it.
-Please reach them on slack individually, or tag `@innersource-team` to reach us all.
+For community members this area contains links to slack channels, support teams, working groups and communities of practices.

+You are currently browsing the public inner source site so this information is not available to you.
+If you are already a member of this community please use the [developers.flutter.com/community/](https://developers.flutter.com/community/) internal site to access this (requires you to be a member of the `Flutter-Global` GitHub org).

+## External Contact Details

+For external contact on the topic of inner source at Flutter, please contact Rob Tuley (email is `rob.tuley` at `flutter.com`).